API Reference

 _::DynamicVehicleSchedulingBenchmark

 Return the anticipative solver for the dynamic vehicle scheduling benchmark.
-The callable takes a scenario and solver kwargs (including instance) and returns a training trajectory as a Vector{DataSample}.
+The callable takes an environment and solver kwargs and returns a training trajectory as a Vector{DataSample}.
+Set reset_env=true (default) to reset the environment before solving, or reset_env=false to plan from the current state.

 source